-If this feature is set to Enable, mirror mode configuration settings for UEFI-based Address Range memory will be enabled upon system boot.
-This will create a duplicate copy of data stored in the memory to increase memory security, but it will reduce the memory capacity into half.
-The options are Disable and Enable.
+Select Enabled to mimic behavior of UEFI-based ARM (Address Range Mirror) with setup options to increase memory security, but it will reduce the memory capacity into half.
+The options are Disabled and Enabled.

 Correctable Error Threshold

 This feature allows the user to enter the threshold value for correctable memory errors.
 The default setting is 512.